waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Explored northern section of Route 2 (south of Pewter City connection).
 No trainers found in this area.
 Funds remain at ¥156.
 *   Explored southern section of Route 2 (north of Viridian City connection, up to VF North Gate).
 No trainers found in this area either.

-# Current Plan of Action (Turn 5157)
+# Current Plan of Action (Turn 5158)
-1.  **Immediate Goal:** Explore the eastern map connection from Pewter City to find trainers or other resources for funds.
+1.  **Immediate Goal:** Explore the eastern map connection from Pewter City (target: (40,20)) to find trainers or other resources for funds.
 2.  **Rationale:** All known trainers in Pewter City are non-battling.
 Funds are critically low (¥156), and FLAREE (6HP) needs healing.
 3.  **Party Management:** Keep FLAREE benched.
 SPARKY or SPROUT (both Lv12 cap) will lead to maximize escape chance from wild encounters if not training.
 4.  **Contingency:** If the eastern route yields no funds, re-evaluate options.
-This might include selling items (Poké Ball is the only one, not ideal), or exploring other accessible routes if any exist and were missed.
+This might include selling items (Poké Ball is the only one, not ideal), or exploring other accessible routes if any exist and were missed (e.g., south of Pallet Town).
 5.  **Long-term:** After securing funds and healing FLAREE, reassess readiness for challenging Brock.

 # Pewter City Navigation Notes (Continued)